Ripon Community Hospital

-Ripon Community Hospital is a health facility in Firby Lane, Ripon, North Yorkshire, England.
-It is managed by Harrogate and District NHS Foundation Trust.
-It is a Grade II listed building.
+Ripon Community Hospital is a longstanding NHS community healthcare facility located in the cathedral city of Ripon, North Yorkshire, England.
+The hospital serves residents in Ripon and surrounding rural areas, providing a range of outpatient services, minor injury treatment, and rehabilitation care.

 History

 The hospital was established as the Ripon Dispensary in 1850.
 It was subsequently converted into a hospital; a nurses' home, built to commemorate the golden wedding anniversary of the Marquess and Marchioness of Ripon, was completed in 1901.
 A new wing was opened by Princess Mary in 1926 and the hospital joined the National Health Service in 1948.

+A new Community Diagnostic Centre opened in May 2024.

+Community involvement

+Ripon Community Hospital has benefited from strong community support.
+The local League of Friends charity continues to raise funds for new equipment, facility upgrades, and patient comforts.
+Annual fundraising events are also held.

+Location and access

+Ripon Community Hospital is situated on Firby Lane, close to the city centre and Ripon Cathedral.